niluws/ATS/README.md

    - **User Authentication:** The system includes an authentication mechanism to control access.
 Users need to log in with valid token to access the system.

 ### 2. Job Management
-   - **Job Listing Page:** View and manage all job positions, with the ability to save them in the database.
+   - **Job Listing Page:** This page allows users to view and manage all job positions.
+The system provides the capability to CRUD job lists in the database.

 ### 3. Requirements and Skills
    - **Job Requirements :** Specify the requirements and skills for each job, including a scoring system that will be used to evaluate candidate resumes.